The Super Luxe History of Pineapples—And Why They Used to Cost $8000

 Throughout the 1700s and 1800s, artists depicted pineapples to symbolize hospitality and generosity.
 Napkins, tablecloths, wallpaper, and even bedposts were decorated with drawings and carvings of pineapples in order to make guests feel welcome.
 If people couldn’t afford to buy or rent the real fruit, they bought porcelain dishes and teapots in the shape of a pineapple, which became hugely popular starting in the 1760s.

 But fast-forward to 1900, when industrialist James Dole started a pineapple plantation in Hawaii, hoping to sell and distribute the fruit with his business, the Hawaiian Pineapple Company, which would later become the Dole Food Company.
 He was hugely successful—for seven decades, his Lana'i plantation produced more than 75 percent of the world's pineapples—and the company is still going strong.
-Love for the fruit hasn't waned (they are still a popular decorating motif), and Dole helped contribute to the pineapple’s evolution from overpriced, luxe commodity to accessible treat for the masses.
+Love for the fruit hasn't waned either, and they are still a popular decorating motif.
+And it's Dole who helped contribute to the pineapple’s evolution from overpriced, luxe commodity to accessible treat for the masses.